inesc-id/ulinux-docs/README.md

 ### Planned features

-- **Automatic Port Forwarding using UPnP**: the Device Daemon becomes responsible for setting up port forwarding to expose its endpoints to the Internet, when behind a NAT.
+- **Update Server notifies Devices of updates - requires Automatic Port Forwarding using UPnP**: the Device Daemon becomes responsible for setting up port forwarding to expose its endpoints to the Internet, when behind a NAT.

 - **Automated Key Management**: automatically add all required Keys, Certificates and Certificate Authorities to update image, before signing it, by the Signing Server.